mikeizbicki/ucr-cs100/tutorials/cppcheck/README.md

 ####Why is there memory vegetable?!?
 Aside from using bad coding practices like using `malloc` instead of `a = new float[somenumber]`, this code is similar to the one prior to this.
 By not using the `free` call to free the allocated memory, the leak will occur when the pointer called "a" goes out of scope.
-Ideally the code should looks something like this:
+Ideally, the code should look something like this:
 ```
 void leakseverywhere(void)
 {